lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.sensor.rst

    All of our computer vision algorithms run slower on RGB565 images than grayscale images.

-.. data:: sensor.BAYER
+.. data:: BAYER

    RAW BAYER image pixel format.
-If you try to make the frame size too big to fit in the frame buffer your OpenMV Cam will set the pixel format to BAYER so that you can capture images but no image processing methods will be operational.
+If you try to make the frame size too big to fit in the frame buffer your OpenMV Cam will set the pixel format to BAYER so that you can capture images but only some image processing methods will be operational.

+.. data:: YUV422

+   A pixel format that is very easy to jpeg compress.
+Each pixel is stored as a grayscale 8-bit Y value followed by alternating 8-bit U/V color values that are shared between two Y values (8-bits Y1, 8-bits U, 8-bits Y2, 8-bits V, etc.).
+Only some image processing methods work with YUV422.

-.. data:: sensor.JPEG
+.. data:: JPEG

    JPEG mode.
 The camera module outputs compressed jpeg images.
    Use `sensor.set_quality()` to control the jpeg quality.
    Only works for the OV2640/OV5640 cameras.

-.. data:: sensor.OV2640
+.. data:: OV2640

    `sensor.get_id()` returns this for the OV2640 camera.

-.. data:: sensor.OV5640
+.. data:: OV5640

    `sensor.get_id()` returns this for the OV5640 camera.

-.. data:: sensor.OV7690
+.. data:: OV7690

    `sensor.get_id()` returns this for the OV7690 camera.

-.. data:: sensor.OV7725
+.. data:: OV7725

    `sensor.get_id()` returns this for the OV7725 camera.

-.. data:: sensor.OV9650
+.. data:: OV9650

    `sensor.get_id()` returns this for the OV9650 camera.

+.. data:: MT9V022

+   `sensor.get_id()` returns this for the MT9V022 camera.

+.. data:: MT9V024

+   `sensor.get_id()` returns this for the MT9V024 camera.

+.. data:: MT9V032

+   `sensor.get_id()` returns this for the MT9V032 camera.

+.. data:: MT9V034

+   `sensor.get_id()` returns this for the MT9V034 camera.

-.. data:: sensor.MT9M114
+.. data:: MT9M114

    `sensor.get_id()` returns this for the MT9M114 camera.

-.. data:: sensor.MT9V034

-   `sensor.get_id()` returns this for the MT9V034 camera.

-.. data:: sensor.LEPTON
+.. data:: LEPTON

    `sensor.get_id()` returns this for the LEPTON1/2/3 cameras.

-.. data:: sensor.HM01B0
+.. data:: HM01B0

    `sensor.get_id()` returns this for the HM01B0 camera.

+.. data:: HM0360

+   `sensor.get_id()` returns this for the HM01B0 camera.

-.. data:: sensor.GC2145
+.. data:: GC2145

    `sensor.get_id()` returns this for the GC2145 camera.

+.. data:: PAJ6100

+   `sensor.get_id()` returns this for the PAJ6100 camera.

+.. data:: FROGEYE2020

+   `sensor.get_id()` returns this for the FROGEYE2020 camera.

-.. data:: sensor.QQCIF
+.. data:: QQCIF

    88x72 resolution for the camera sensor.

-.. data:: sensor.QCIF
+.. data:: QCIF

    176x144 resolution for the camera sensor.

-.. data:: sensor.CIF
+.. data:: CIF

    352x288 resolution for the camera sensor.

-.. data:: sensor.QQSIF
+.. data:: QQSIF

    88x60 resolution for the camera sensor.

-.. data:: sensor.QSIF
+.. data:: QSIF

    176x120 resolution for the camera sensor.

-.. data:: sensor.SIF
+.. data:: SIF

    352x240 resolution for the camera sensor.

-.. data:: sensor.QQQQVGA
+.. data:: QQQQVGA

    40x30 resolution for the camera sensor.

-.. data:: sensor.QQQVGA
+.. data:: QQQVGA

    80x60 resolution for the camera sensor.

-.. data:: sensor.QQVGA
+.. data:: QQVGA

    160x120 resolution for the camera sensor.

-.. data:: sensor.QVGA
+.. data:: QVGA

    320x240 resolution for the camera sensor.

-.. data:: sensor.VGA
+.. data:: VGA

    640x480 resolution for the camera sensor.

+.. data:: HQQQQVGA

+   30x20 resolution for the camera sensor.

-.. data:: sensor.HQQQVGA
+.. data:: HQQQVGA

    60x40 resolution for the camera sensor.

-.. data:: sensor.HQQVGA
+.. data:: HQQVGA

    120x80 resolution for the camera sensor.

-.. data:: sensor.HQVGA
+.. data:: HQVGA

    240x160 resolution for the camera sensor.

+.. data:: HVGA

+   480x320 resolution for the camera sensor.

-.. data:: sensor.B64X32
+.. data:: B64X32

    64x32 resolution for the camera sensor.

-   For use with `image.find_displacement()` and any other FFT based algorithm.
+   For use with `Image.find_displacement()` and any other FFT based algorithm.

-.. data:: sensor.B64X64
+.. data:: B64X64

    64x64 resolution for the camera sensor.

-   For use with `image.find_displacement()` and any other FFT based algorithm.
+   For use with `Image.find_displacement()` and any other FFT based algorithm.

-.. data:: sensor.B128X64
+.. data:: B128X64

    128x64 resolution for the camera sensor.

-   For use with `image.find_displacement()` and any other FFT based algorithm.
+   For use with `Image.find_displacement()` and any other FFT based algorithm.

-.. data:: sensor.B128X128
+.. data:: B128X128

    128x128 resolution for the camera sensor.

-   For use with `image.find_displacement()` and any other FFT based algorithm.
+   For use with `Image.find_displacement()` and any other FFT based algorithm.

+.. data:: B160X160

+   160x160 resolution for the HM01B0 camera sensor.

-.. data:: sensor.B320X320
+.. data:: B320X320

    320x320 resolution for the HM01B0 camera sensor.

-.. data:: sensor.LCD
+.. data:: LCD

    128x160 resolution for the camera sensor (for use with the lcd shield).

-.. data:: sensor.QQVGA2
+.. data:: QQVGA2

    128x160 resolution for the camera sensor (for use with the lcd shield).

-.. data:: sensor.WVGA
+.. data:: WVGA

    720x480 resolution for the MT9V034 camera sensor.

-.. data:: sensor.WVGA2
+.. data:: WVGA2

    752x480 resolution for the MT9V034 camera sensor.

-.. data:: sensor.SVGA
+.. data:: SVGA

    800x600 resolution for the camera sensor.
-Only works for the OV2640/OV5640 cameras.

-.. data:: sensor.XGA
+.. data:: XGA

    1024x768 resolution for the camera sensor.

+.. data:: WXGA

-Only works for the OV2640/OV5640 cameras.
+   1280x768 resolution for the MT9M114 camera sensor.

-.. data:: sensor.SXGA
+.. data:: SXGA

    1280x1024 resolution for the camera sensor.
 Only works for the OV2640/OV5640 cameras.

+.. data:: SXGAM

+   1280x960 resolution for the MT9M114 camera sensor.

-.. data:: sensor.UXGA
+.. data:: UXGA

    1600x1200 resolution for the camera sensor.
 Only works for the OV2640/OV5640 cameras.

-.. data:: sensor.HD
+.. data:: HD

    1280x720 resolution for the camera sensor.
-Only works for the OV2640/OV5640 cameras.

-.. data:: sensor.FHD
+.. data:: FHD

    1920x1080 resolution for the camera sensor.
 Only works for the OV5640 camera.

-.. data:: sensor.QHD
+.. data:: QHD

    2560x1440 resolution for the camera sensor.
 Only works for the OV5640 camera.

-.. data:: sensor.QXGA
+.. data:: QXGA

    2048x1536 resolution for the camera sensor.
 Only works for the OV5640 camera.

-.. data:: sensor.WQXGA
+.. data:: WQXGA

    2560x1600 resolution for the camera sensor.
 Only works for the OV5640 camera.

-.. data:: sensor.WQXGA2
+.. data:: WQXGA2

    2592x1944 resolution for the camera sensor.
 Only works for the OV5640 camera.

-.. data:: sensor.PALETTE_RAINBOW

-   Default OpenMV Cam color palette for thermal images using a smooth color wheel.

-.. data:: sensor.PALETTE_IRONBOW

-   Makes images look like the FLIR Lepton thermal images using a very non-linear color palette.

-.. data:: sensor.IOCTL_SET_READOUT_WINDOW
+.. data:: IOCTL_SET_READOUT_WINDOW

    Lets you set the readout window for the OV5640.

-.. data:: sensor.IOCTL_GET_READOUT_WINDOW
+.. data:: IOCTL_GET_READOUT_WINDOW

    Lets you get the readout window for the OV5640.

-.. data:: sensor.IOCTL_SET_TRIGGERED_MODE
+.. data:: IOCTL_SET_TRIGGERED_MODE

    Lets you set the triggered mode for the MT9V034.

-.. data:: sensor.IOCTL_GET_TRIGGERED_MODE
+.. data:: IOCTL_GET_TRIGGERED_MODE

    Lets you get the triggered mode for the MT9V034.

+.. data:: IOCTL_SET_FOV_WIDE

+   Enable `sensor.set_framesize()` to optimize for the field-of-view over FPS.

+.. data:: IOCTL_GET_FOV_WIDE

+   Return if `sensor.set_framesize()` is optimizing for field-of-view over FPS.

-.. data:: sensor.IOCTL_TRIGGER_AUTO_FOCUS
+.. data:: IOCTL_TRIGGER_AUTO_FOCUS

    Used to trigger auto focus for the OV5640 FPC camera module.

-.. data:: sensor.IOCTL_PAUSE_AUTO_FOCUS
+.. data:: IOCTL_PAUSE_AUTO_FOCUS

    Used to pause auto focus (while running) for the OV5640 FPC camera module.

-.. data:: sensor.IOCTL_RESET_AUTO_FOCUS
+.. data:: IOCTL_RESET_AUTO_FOCUS

    Used to reset auto focus back to the default for the OV5640 FPC camera module.

-.. data:: sensor.IOCTL_WAIT_ON_AUTO_FOCUS
+.. data:: IOCTL_WAIT_ON_AUTO_FOCUS

    Used to wait on auto focus to finish after being triggered for the OV5640 FPC camera module.

+.. data:: IOCTL_SET_NIGHT_MODE

+   Used to turn night mode on or off on a sensor.
+Nightmode reduces the frame rate to increase exposure dynamically.

+.. data:: IOCTL_GET_NIGHT_MODE

+   Gets the current value of if night mode is enabled or disabled for your sensor.

-.. data:: sensor.IOCTL_LEPTON_GET_WIDTH
+.. data:: IOCTL_LEPTON_GET_WIDTH

    Lets you get the FLIR Lepton image resolution width in pixels.

-.. data:: sensor.IOCTL_LEPTON_GET_HEIGHT
+.. data:: IOCTL_LEPTON_GET_HEIGHT

    Lets you get the FLIR Lepton image resolution height in pixels.

-.. data:: sensor.IOCTL_LEPTON_GET_RADIOMETRY
+.. data:: IOCTL_LEPTON_GET_RADIOMETRY

    Lets you get the FLIR Lepton type (radiometric or not).

-.. data:: sensor.IOCTL_LEPTON_GET_REFRESH
+.. data:: IOCTL_LEPTON_GET_REFRESH

    Lets you get the FLIR Lepton refresh rate in hertz.

-.. data:: sensor.IOCTL_LEPTON_GET_RESOLUTION
+.. data:: IOCTL_LEPTON_GET_RESOLUTION

    Lets you get the FLIR Lepton ADC resolution in bits.

-.. data:: sensor.IOCTL_LEPTON_RUN_COMMAND
+.. data:: IOCTL_LEPTON_RUN_COMMAND

    Executes a 16-bit command given the FLIR Lepton SDK.

-.. data:: sensor.IOCTL_LEPTON_SET_ATTRIBUTE
+.. data:: IOCTL_LEPTON_SET_ATTRIBUTE

    Sets a FLIR Lepton Attribute given the FLIR Lepton SDK.

-.. data:: sensor.IOCTL_LEPTON_GET_ATTRIBUTE
+.. data:: IOCTL_LEPTON_GET_ATTRIBUTE

    Gets a FLIR Lepton Attribute given the FLIR Lepton SDK.

-.. data:: sensor.IOCTL_LEPTON_GET_FPA_TEMPERATURE
+.. data:: IOCTL_LEPTON_GET_FPA_TEMPERATURE

    Gets the FLIR Lepton FPA temp in celsius.

-.. data:: sensor.IOCTL_LEPTON_GET_AUX_TEMPERATURE
+.. data:: IOCTL_LEPTON_GET_AUX_TEMPERATURE

    Gets the FLIR Lepton AUX temp in celsius.

-.. data:: sensor.IOCTL_LEPTON_SET_MEASUREMENT_MODE
+.. data:: IOCTL_LEPTON_SET_MEASUREMENT_MODE

    Lets you set the FLIR Lepton driver into a mode where you can get a valid temperature value per pixel.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_LEPTON_GET_MEASUREMENT_MODE
+.. data:: IOCTL_LEPTON_GET_MEASUREMENT_MODE

    Lets you get if measurement mode is enabled or not for the FLIR Lepton sensor.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_LEPTON_SET_MEASUREMENT_RANGE
+.. data:: IOCTL_LEPTON_SET_MEASUREMENT_RANGE

    Lets you set the temperature range you want to map pixels in the image to when in measurement mode.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_LEPTON_GET_MEASUREMENT_RANGE
+.. data:: IOCTL_LEPTON_GET_MEASUREMENT_RANGE

    Lets you get the temperature range used for measurement mode.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_HIMAX_MD_ENABLE
+.. data:: IOCTL_HIMAX_MD_ENABLE

    Lets you control the motion detection interrupt on the HM01B0.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_HIMAX_MD_CLEAR
+.. data:: IOCTL_HIMAX_MD_CLEAR

    Lets you control the motion detection interrupt on the HM01B0.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_HIMAX_MD_WINDOW
+.. data:: IOCTL_HIMAX_MD_WINDOW

    Lets you control the motion detection interrupt on the HM01B0.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_HIMAX_MD_THRESHOLD
+.. data:: IOCTL_HIMAX_MD_THRESHOLD

    Lets you control the motion detection interrupt on the HM01B0.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.IOCTL_HIMAX_OSC_ENABLE
+.. data:: IOCTL_HIMAX_OSC_ENABLE

    Lets you control the internal oscillator on the HM01B0.
 See `sensor.ioctl()` for more information.

-.. data:: sensor.SINGLE_BUFFER
+.. data:: SINGLE_BUFFER

    Pass to `sensor.set_framebuffers()` to set single buffer mode (1 buffer).

-.. data:: sensor.DOUBLE_BUFFER
+.. data:: DOUBLE_BUFFER

    Pass to `sensor.set_framebuffers()` to set double buffer mode (2 buffers).

-.. data:: sensor.TRIPLE_BUFFER
+.. data:: TRIPLE_BUFFER

    Pass to `sensor.set_framebuffers()` to set triple buffer mode (3 buffers).

-.. data:: sensor.VIDEO_FIFO
+.. data:: VIDEO_FIFO

    Pass to `sensor.set_framebuffers()` to set video FIFO mode (4 buffers).